Internal medicine

 Testing Methods

-Blood Test Blood draw Syphilis, HIV, Hepatitis B/C, Herpes antibodies
+Blood test Blood sample collected Syphilis, HIV, Hepatitis B/C, Herpes antibodies

-Vaginal/Cervical Swab Sample collection with a cotton swab Chlamydia, Gonorrhea, Trichomonas, HPV
+Vaginal/Cervical swab Collected with a cotton swab Chlamydia, Gonorrhea, Trichomonas, HPV

-Rectal Swab Sample collection with a cotton swab Chlamydia/Gonorrhea (anal sex)
+Rectal swab Collected with a cotton swab Chlamydia, Gonorrhea (anal sex)

-Ulcer Scrape Sample collection from ulcer if present Syphilis, Herpes
+Ulcer scraping Collected from ulcer if present Syphilis, Herpes

 Time to get test results

-Some blood tests have same-day results (e.g., rapid syphilis, rapid HIV), but PCR tests (chlamydia, gonorrhea) are performed by an external laboratory, so it takes 3-7 days for results.
-Results will be communicated by phone, re-examination, or mail.
+Some blood tests (e.g., rapid syphilis, rapid HIV) provide same-day results, but PCR tests (Chlamydia, Gonorrhea) are performed by an external laboratory, so results take 3-7 days.
+Results will be communicated by phone, follow-up visit, or mail.

-1. WEB reservation or walk-in: Walk-ins are also accepted
+1. WEB reservation or direct visit: Walk-ins are also welcome

-2. Reception/Questionnaire: Fill out symptoms, desired tests, and risk history (privacy protected)
+2. Reception & medical questionnaire: Fill out symptoms, desired tests, and risk history (privacy protected)

-3. Doctor's examination: Symptom confirmation, discussion of necessary tests
+3. Doctor's consultation: Symptom review, discussion of necessary tests

 4. Testing: Urine, blood, swab collection

-6. Notification of test results: A few days later, by phone or re-examination
+6. Notification of test results: By phone or follow-up visit several days later

 Principles of Treatment